GradleUp/magik/README.md

 ```

-### Known limitations
+### Github known limitations

-- each Github repository has an hard limit of 100 GB for the total size and 100 MB size per each file.
+- every repository has an hard limit of 100 GB for its total size
+- every file has an hard limit of 100 MB for its size